How We Sold Out a Boxing Venue with Zero Ad Spend

 The venue: York Hall, London.
 Capacity: sold out.

-The speakers: Gary Vaynerchuk Vaynerchuk, Shaa Wasmund, Ryan Lee, Sean Whalen, Jamie Alderton.
+The speakers: Gary Vaynerchuk, Shaa Wasmund, Ryan Lee, Sean Whalen, Jamie Alderton.

 The ad budget: £0.